 If you’ve visited my site before you know that I help businesses achieve free time by taking care of their bookkeeping.
 When I started blogging, I was enjoying the creative outlet of writing, so I didn’t think of using my site for bookkeeping.
 However, as I stayed home for my daughter’s surgery and eventually mine, I realized that I could offer services to others.
-I’d worked for many companies as a bookkeeper through previous employers, so I created a bookkeeping business of my own.
+I have my bachelor’s degree in accounting and I’d worked for many companies as a bookkeeper, so the logical step for me was to build a bookkeeping business of my own.

 I’ve designated the last nine years in this career alone.
 I have a bachelor’s degree in accounting and 26+ years of work history.
-Not everyone has to go to school, but I do recommend taking courses teaching you about bookkeeping and accounting.
+Not everyone has to go to school, but I do recommend taking courses which teach you specifically about bookkeeping and accounting.
 I also recommend learning an accounting software you will use for your business.
 My experience in multiple accounting software has helped me to help others.

 - What Does a Bookkeeper Do?

 - How to Stay Motivated While You Build Your Business

 - What Does Work-Life Balance Mean to You?